remidinishanth/distributed_systems/caches/memcached.md

 MySQL databases, HDFS installations, and backend services.
 This heterogeneity requires a flexible caching strategy able to store data from disparate sources.

+### How requests are served

 <img width="1456" height="873" alt="image" src="https://github.com/user-attachments/assets/f3ddd7c9-9741-4cbd-be61-74e632dad787" />

+> They choose to delete cached data instead of updating it because deletes are idempotent.